Royal Bank of Canada Has $35.40 Million Position in Qurate Retail, Inc. (NASDAQ:QRTEA)

-Royal Bank of Canada increased its position in Qurate Retail, Inc. (NASDAQ:QRTEA) by 791.4% during the second quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 2,704,458 shares of the company’s stock after buying an additional 2,401,071 shares during the period.
-Royal Bank of Canada’s holdings in Qurate Retail were worth $35,402,000 at the end of the most recent reporting period.
+Royal Bank of Canada raised its stake in shares of Qurate Retail, Inc. (NASDAQ:QRTEA) by 791.4% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 2,704,458 shares of the company’s stock after purchasing an additional 2,401,071 shares during the period.
+Royal Bank of Canada’s holdings in Qurate Retail were worth $35,402,000 as of its most recent SEC filing.

-Other hedge funds also recently made changes to their positions in the company.
-Advisory Services Network LLC acquired a new position in Qurate Retail during the second quarter valued at approximately $32,000.
+A number of other hedge funds also recently made changes to their positions in QRTEA.
+Advisory Services Network LLC bought a new position in Qurate Retail in the second quarter worth $32,000.
 Harvest Fund Management Co.
-Ltd lifted its position in Qurate Retail by 181.0% in the second quarter.
+Ltd raised its holdings in shares of Qurate Retail by 181.0% in the second quarter.
 Harvest Fund Management Co.
-Ltd now owns 3,743 shares of the company’s stock worth $48,000 after purchasing an additional 2,411 shares during the period.
-Federated Hermes Inc. bought a new position in Qurate Retail in the first quarter worth $46,000.
-Financial Management Professionals Inc. bought a new position in shares of Qurate Retail during the second quarter valued at $71,000.
-Finally, Pinebridge Investments L.P. lifted its holdings in shares of Qurate Retail by 86.6% during the first quarter.
-Pinebridge Investments L.P. now owns 5,614 shares of the company’s stock valued at $66,000 after acquiring an additional 2,606 shares during the period.
+Ltd now owns 3,743 shares of the company’s stock valued at $48,000 after buying an additional 2,411 shares during the last quarter.
+Federated Hermes Inc. bought a new position in shares of Qurate Retail in the first quarter valued at about $46,000.
+Financial Management Professionals Inc. acquired a new stake in Qurate Retail in the second quarter worth about $71,000.
+Finally, Pinebridge Investments L.P. increased its position in Qurate Retail by 86.6% in the first quarter.
+Pinebridge Investments L.P. now owns 5,614 shares of the company’s stock worth $66,000 after purchasing an additional 2,606 shares during the period.
 Institutional investors own 93.08% of the company’s stock.

-In other news, Director Michael A. George sold 150,000 shares of the stock in a transaction on Monday, November 1st.
-The stock was sold at an average price of $10.64, for a total transaction of $1,596,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Corporate insiders own 11.65% of the company’s stock.
+Separately, Zacks Investment Research lowered Qurate Retail from a “hold” rating to a “sell” rating in a research report on Thursday, July 8th.

-Qurate Retail (NASDAQ:QRTEA) last announced its quarterly earnings data on Friday, August 6th.
-The company reported $0.54 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.53 by $0.01.
-The company had revenue of $3.42 billion for the quarter, compared to analysts’ expectations of $3.39 billion.
+Qurate Retail (NASDAQ:QRTEA) last issued its quarterly earnings data on Friday, August 6th.
+The company reported $0.54 EPS for the quarter, beating analysts’ consensus estimates of $0.53 by $0.01.
+The firm had revenue of $3.42 billion for the quarter, compared to analyst estimates of $3.39 billion.
 Qurate Retail had a return on equity of 35.75% and a net margin of 9.76%.
-The business’s revenue was down 2.3% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $0.54 EPS.
-Sell-side analysts forecast that Qurate Retail, Inc. will post 2.25 earnings per share for the current fiscal year.
+The company’s revenue for the quarter was down 2.3% on a year-over-year basis.
+During the same period in the prior year, the firm posted $0.54 EPS.
+As a group, research analysts predict that Qurate Retail, Inc. will post 2.25 EPS for the current fiscal year.

-Separately, Zacks Investment Research cut Qurate Retail from a “hold” rating to a “sell” rating in a report on Thursday, July 8th.
+In other news, Director Michael A. George sold 150,000 shares of the stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $10.64, for a total value of $1,596,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+11.65% of the stock is currently owned by company insiders.

 Qurate Retail Profile